YantraVision/CameraLinkVisionKit_microZED/Framegrabber_Python_App/Readme.txt

 2. Execution scripts:
-	runme.sh -  contains the run command to execute above apps. setup.sh - to setup the GPIO registers. write_width_height.sh - to set the widht and height in GPIO registers
+	runme.sh -  contains the run command to execute above apps. reg_setUp.sh - to setup the GPIO registers. write_width_height.sh - to set the widht and height in GPIO registers

 3. Debug scripts: